frasermince/frasermince.github.io/_posts/2015-07-11-code-sample.markdown

 date:   2015-07-11 22:53:45
 categories: refator code sample
 ---
 Hi!
 I'm going to walk you through a project of mine, the pieces that were broken windows, and how I fixed them.
 This project is the API from a startup I have been working on.
 This was one of the first projects I did using test driven development.
-However recently I have refactored large pieces of it.
+Recently however I have refactored large pieces of it.
 So I will list out some of the problems it had (with links) and show you how I fixed them.

 I started with several code smells and broken windows.
 The biggest piece of this project involves creating donations.
 There is a lot of logic related to donations and paying for them.
 To avoid making my model too big (and in a failed attempt to follow Sandi Metz' rules) I previously put this logic in a [concern][pledgeable] and included it in the donation model.
 However I still had a lot of unrelated logic in one place and ended up with a large class.
 There were several things I wanted to do after creating a donation and I had placed all of these in an [after create hook][after].
 Recently I have been watching upcase videos and reading "Ruby Science".
 Through this I have learned that many of the things I thought were clever before are actually bad practices.
 In order to apply my new knowledge I decided to refactor this code to move away from the aforementioned code smells.